 Eating and drinking during competition

-- Fresh or tinned fruit
+- Fresh fruit

 - Muesli or nut bars